16 different EQ plugins

 The following image is a screen dump with relative CPU usage comparing 16 equalizers and lower is better.

 It is good to have a few very CPU lightweight options for composing and other pre-final mixing tasks.
-According to the CPU usage meter in the image above the Fabfilter eq is amazingly low and makes this a no brainer.
+According to the CPU usage meter in the image above the Fabfilter equalizer is amazingly low and makes this a no brainer.

 When to use what

-In a practical reality most software eqs can solve most tasks but some are better and easier than others.
+In a practical reality, most software eqs can solve most tasks but some are better and easier than others.
 Fixed frequency bands might help the rookies or give a certain character.

 There are in fact very few situations where you need to buy a certain plugin.